Learning Centers

 Siem Reap Urban Learning Center (ULC)

-Our newest learning center, opened in 2022, brings to our urban program what PLF rural students have had access to for some time at Srayang and Knar, with extensive learning resources and a lending library of over 2500 titles.
-But in addition, ULC represents our biggest tech lift ever, comprising an IT lab with 14 terminals and classes available 7 days per week; on-site internet cafe for student use; and research rooms with study guides and online access.
+Opened in 2022, ULC brings to our urban program what PLF rural students have had access to for some time at Srayang and Knar, with extensive learning resources and a lending library of over 2500 titles.
+In addition, ULC represents our biggest tech lift ever, comprising an IT lab with 14 terminals and classes available 7 days per week; on-site internet cafe for student use; and research rooms with study guides and online access.
 It also houses large indoor and outdoor workshop spaces for all the many gatherings, events and mentorship sessions our staff and older students regularly hold.

 The need for such a center speaks to the big shift we’ve seen in recent years as to the ever-increasing numbers of urban poor students in Siem Reap.
 This can in part be attributed to the effects of Covid on a demographic that was previously living just above the poverty line.
 With tourism grinding to a complete halt for two years, many families experienced a drastic loss of income, and sending their kids to school became almost impossible.
 In the same period, we also saw increasing numbers of high school walk-ins, coming to PLF for assistance.
 Most of them are Grade 10 or 11 students who come from more remote areas seeking better schools.
 Many of them are trying to do that on their own, separated from family or any support network in the city.
 A lot of them are already on our urban food bank.